seo4ajax/connect-s4a/Readme.md

 Connect-s4a
 =============

-[SEO4Ajax](https://www.seo4ajax.com) is a service that let you get full visibility on search engines, social networks and display advertising of any AJAX website based on Angular, React, Backbone, Ember, jQuery etc.
+[SEO4Ajax](https://www.seo4ajax.com) is a service that allows AJAX websites (e.g. based on Angular, React, Backbone, Ember, jQuery etc.) to be indexable by search engines and social networks.

 Connect-s4a is a middleware for Connect framework.
 It provides an easy way to proxify GET requests from non-js clients (e.g. crawlers) to [SEO4Ajax](https://www.seo4ajax.com).